What can 80+ year-old shipwrecks teach us about underwater landslides?

 Quite a lot, as it turns out.

 In summer of 2024, an LSU-led team of researchers - working with scientists from the Bureau of Ocean Energy Management, SEARCH, U.S. Geological Survey, and Florida Institute of Oceanography - took multiple research cruises to sites off the Louisiana coast, including visits to two World War II era-shipwrecks.
 The team hopes to gain a better understanding of how these important historic sites – and the biological communities that have come to inhabit them - are impacted by the moving sediments of the Mississippi River Delta.
+The trips are part of a larger LSU-led investigation of underwater landslides in the Gulf of Mexico, called OASIS.

 Better understanding of how and when sediment moves along the floor of the Gulf of Mexico can have big implications for the future of offshore infrastructure safety, development, navigation, communications, and other activities.